roqua/greater_less/README.md

 It makes no sense to apply the operators +, -, * or / on a pair of GreaterLess objects, so an exception is raised in these cases.

-All other methods are simply passed to the float value the GreaterLess object contains, so that it transparently acts like a float.
+All other methods are simply passed to the Float value the GreaterLess object contains, so that it transparently acts like a Float.

 ## Contributing to greater_less